jrclem/LightUpVase/README.md

 The STL files for the [vase](../master/rose-vase_FINAL.stl) and [flower](../master/rose-petals_FINAL.stl) models are based on models from www.thingiverse.com.
 The vase is a remix of ["Wave Vase" by didierkl](http://www.thingiverse.com/thing:983438), and the flower is a remix of ["Make a rose for your girl" by hansliu](http://www.thingiverse.com/thing:663065).
 For more details about the 3D printing specifications visit my [thingiverse account](http://www.thingiverse.com/jrclem/designs).
 They will be available in the next few days.

-A youtube playlist detailing the development process will be available shortly as well.
+A youtube playlist detailing the development process will be available [here](http://bit.ly/2cJCIvM).

 ###Operation: